frontendpatterns/frontendpatterns.dev/src/content/patterns/deep-linking.md

 ---
 # Deep Linking

-Enable URLs that point directly to specific application states for shareability.

 ## Problem

 Without this pattern, the premise that enabling URLs that point directly to specific application states for shareability falls apart, and small changes trigger cascading regressions.